Agenda

 Sep 10, 2025 3:30 PM

-CEO Roundtable (by Invitation only)
+CEO/Private Equity Roundtable (by Invitation Only)

 The Back to School CEO Roundtable is an exclusive, invitation-only forum for chief executives from leading global education organizations.
 This focused session facilitates meaningful peer exchange on the most pressing issues shaping the sector, including capital markets, policy shifts, M&A activity, and emerging technologies.
 Designed to encourage candid dialogue, the CEO Roundtable offers a unique space for CEOs to share perspectives, test ideas, and explore new opportunities for growthm innovation and partnership.
 From navigating regulatory complexity to rethinking global expansion and AI integration, participants engage in high-impact conversations that go beyond headlines.
 The Roundtable’s intimate format fosters trust, collaboration, and long-term thinking, helping leaders align on future directions for the education economy.
 The two-hour session is followed by an intimate dinner for participants.